-American Black Ducks are common, although the North American Breeding Bird Survey has recorded an overall decline in numbers since 1966.
-(The decline has been less apparent in the last decade.)
-Long-term winter surveys suggest populations declined by 63 percent between the 1950s and 1990s.
+American Black Ducks are common, but the North American Breeding Bird Survey recorded a decline of about 84% between 1966 and 2014.
+Since 2004, declines have slowed down.
+They are not on the 2014 State of the Birds Watch List.
 Farming, logging, and urbanization in this species’ breeding and wintering habitats, both inland and on the coast, may have contributed to the fall in numbers.
 Duck hunters intensively exploited American Black Ducks for decades, shooting an estimated 800,000 per year in the 1960s and 1970s.
 In 1982 the Humane Society of the U.S. pursued a lawsuit that led to stringent hunting restrictions the following year, namely a 30-day season with a one-bird limit per day.
 Annual harvest in the 1990s was estimated at 166,000 in the U.S., and today records indicate that figure is about 115,000 per year.
 American Black Ducks are warier than many other duck species, such as Mallards, and thus less tolerant of disturbance.
 Mallards may have even contributed to the decline in black ducks, since Mallards thrive under urban conditions and may oust their shyer cousins from the habitat (as well as altering local populations by hybridizing with them).
 Like other aquatic animals, American Black Ducks are sensitive to pollution and runoff that degrade water quality.
 In the mid-twentieth century the pesticide DDT contributed to eggshell thinning.
 American Black Ducks also are vulnerable to lead poisoning when they eat spent lead shot while foraging in wetlands.

 - Longcore, J. R., D. G. McAuley, G. R. Hepp, and J. M. Rhymer.
 2000.
 American Black Duck (Anas rubripes).
 In The Birds of North America, No. 481 (A. Poole and F. Gill, eds.).
 The Birds of North America Online, Ithaca, New York.